 Traditional British Picnic dessert Ideas

 Strawberries and cream – If you’ve ever watch Wimbledon on TV you’ll know the Brits love strawberries and cream.
 And why not, it’s a very simple and tasty dessert.
-Desserts don’t have to be complicated, many people leave this course out of a picnic because of this fear, but something as simple as strawberries and cream will be greatly received.
+You don’t have to overcomplicate dessert.
+Many people leave this course out of a picnic because of this fear, but something as simple as strawberries and cream will receive a great reception.

 Eton mess – Add a little bit of theater to dessert time by making an Eton Mess.
 The traditional Eton mess is just one step up from strawberries and cream – by simply adding broken meringue.
 And this is where you can add a little theater.
 Bring a slab of meringue, and when it is dessert time, break it up and throw it in cups (most guest will wonder what on earth you are doing).
 But once you throw in chopped strawberries and top with cream your friends and family will be dying to have a taste.